Akshay9882/SentimentAnalysis/readme.md

 In the above graph we can say that the “raees” movie has more positive tweets as compared to negative tweets.

+**How to Run this application**
+1. Open R Studio
+2. Paste TweetsAnalysis.r code into R studio step by step by reading instruction in the file